hackersanddesigners/wiki2print/wiki/README.md

 YOUR-WIKI2PDF-DDMAIN/wiki/index.php?title=Special:ConfirmAccounts
 ```
 You will see 1 pending request from your test user.
 You can accept, hold, reject or mark this request as spam.
 **Note**: By default, only users in the 'Bureaucrats' user group (such as yourself), will be able to access this special page to manage account requests.
-This can be configured for more groups in the extensio's settings but it will suffice for us.
+This can be configured for more groups in the extension's settings but it will suffice for us.

 Let's look at how to manage users and user rights.
 You can navigate to this link to **list users and groups**:
 ```